ZecTox/Launching-Own-Token-on-Polygon-Network/README.md

 <li> OpenZeppelin - Polygon Network supports EVM so we will use ERC-20 Standards </li>
 <li> Metamask Wallet - to interact with Polygon Network for funds </li>
 <li> Quick Node - to interact with Polygon Testnet </li>

+My Learnings and Conclusion -->
+<li> </li>
+Finally I have created a token named "ZecTox" which is available in my wallet !!